awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs-self-managed.md

    }
    ```

+   You must add the S3 and Amazon SNS service action and resources to `AWSCloudFormationStackSetExecutionRole` policy statement for each target account for StackSets to work\.
+Service managed stacks automatically take care of the permissions required to access the Amazon SNS topic in the CloudFormation service account\.
+StackSets uses these permissions to notify the stack instance state in the target accounts and in the administrator account\.

-   The following example shows a policy statement with the minimum permissions for StackSets to work\.
-To create stacks in target accounts that use resources from services other than AWS CloudFormation, you must add those service actions and resources to the **AWSCloudFormationStackSetExecutionRole** policy statement for each target account\.
+   To create stacks in target accounts that use resources from services other than CloudFormation, you must add those service actions and resources to the `AWSCloudFormationStackSetExecutionRole` policy statement for each target account\.
+The following example shows a policy statement with the required permissions for StackSets\.

    ```
    {